British Heart Rhythm Sessions

 experience in the field of cardiac rhythm management.

 Welcome to BHRS

 British Heart Rhythm Society (formerly known as Heart Rhythm UK) is dedicated to improving all aspects of arrhythmia care and electrical device based therapies along with acting as a unifying focus for those professionals involved.

 The society was formed in 2005 by the amalgamation of the British Pacing and Electrophysiology Group (BPEG), the British Association of Arrhythmia Nurses (BANA) and the UK Interventional Electrophysiology Society (UKICES).

 We also work closely with The British Cardiovascular Society which is the voice for all those working in the fields of cardiovascular care and research in the UK; we aim to represent and support both the professionals who work in cardiology and the patients for whom we want to encourage the best possible treatment.

-BHRS Case Challenge: May 2022 We are pleased to announce the next BHRS ECG/EGM Challenge with an interesting case entitled: A Curious Case of Atrial Fibrillation This case was contributed by Harsh Goel, MD - Department of Internal Medicine, [...]
+BHRS Case Challenge: February 2024 We are pleased to announce the next BHRS ECG/EGM Challenge with an interesting case entitled: Change in pacing thresholds causing bradycardia – but what algorithm facilitates this?
+This case was contributed by Adam Marzetti, [...]

 The webinar session will include what tools are needed to advance your clinical practice as a Physiologist or Healthcare Scientist, a pathway overview into the National School of Healthcare Science and a panel discussion.